linuxsimba/packer-libvirt-profiles/README.md

 The reason for defining the TMPDIR is because without this you get a ``post-processor failure: ran of a disk space`` message.
 By default packer uses the ``/tmp`` directory which in my case is a RAMFS partition with only 4GB.

+In the ``vagrantfile-example`` directory there is a sample VagrantFile for running the master node.

+> Note: this vagrant box is only for libvirt.
+Will build a Virtualbox version at
+> some later stage.
+I use the libvirt provider more often than the Virtualbox
+> provider.
+But I know most people use the Virtualbox provider.
+If someone wants
+> to build that and issue a Pull Request, I will gladly accept it.